Gera1313/react-portfolio/README.md

 ## My Project

-The task is to create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.
+I have created a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.

 ## User Story